futex-io/secret-value/README.md

 ## Serde support

-This library supports serde traits derive but it's not enabled by default.
-Use `features = ["serde"]` to enable.
+This library supports derive of serde traits but it's disabled by default.
+Use `features = ["serde"]` to enable it.
+By default `Serialize` does not leak the inner value, a reversible serialization might be settled with `#[serde(serialize_with = "insecure_serialize")]` field attribute.